Actions and Detail Panel

-Sit and talk to the City’s CEO, a local elder and a city historian as well as contemporary and longtime Green Square locals.
+Sit and talk with the city historian, a local elder as well as contemporary and longtime Green Square locals.
 Chat about the past, present and future of Green Square.

 In small groups you’ll get the opportunity to move around the room and interact with our storytellers and let your curiosity guide your conversations.
 Split into two sessions, the first will run from 2pm-2.45pm and the second from 3pm-3.45pm.
 Like at speed networking events, you’ll spend a short time with each storyteller, then at the end of the session everyone is invited to keep the discussion alive over a tea or coffee.

 Our Green Square Storytellers

 Unfortunately Monica Barone is no longer able to part of this event as originally advertised.
 Rob Hawkins from the Green Square Advisory committee will be attending in Monica's place.